 Chronic and Cancer care are increasingly important issues within contemporary health systems and ARCCIM senior researchers in collaboration with world-leading partners have been at the forefront of critically examining the role and potential of CIM within these health settings.
 Our work in this broad area focusing upon cancer care, palliative care, back pain and care, and a range of cardiovascular conditions has received substantial external government support via competitive ARC Discovery and Linkage funding.

 This stream of the ARCCIM research program, which has attracted an ARC Future Fellowship amongst other external funding, is currently based upon projects conducted with research partners in Brazil, Sri Lanka, India, Indonesia and Australia.
 This stream focuses upon examining core health services research questions around the community use of traditional medicines and therapies within both indigenous and non-indigenous populations and patient groups.

 CAM practice-based network and health outcomes

-ARCCIM is an international leader in designing and conducting national, longitudinal practice-based research programs which focus upon establishing a broad evidence base for practice and examining a range of health outcomes with regards to CAM use and practice.
+ARCCIM is an international leader in designing and conducting national, longitudinal practice-based research programs which focus upon establishing a broad evidence base for practice and examining a range of health outcomes with regards to CIM use and practice.